Science

 Our curriculum sets out a clear breadth of topics: In EYFS this is rooted in children’s everyday experiences of plants and animals, the environment and observing similarities, differences and patterns.
 As they move into years one and two plants, animals (including humans), materials, habitats and seasonal change are studied.
 Our Long Term Plan gives an overview of these topics and our progression document ensures previous learning is built on a deepened year on year.

-In order to further enrich and broaden our curriculum, when it is relevant to do so, cross curricular links are made.
+In order to further enrich and broaden our curriculum, when it is relevant to do so, the children are exposed to areas of science beyond those set out within the KS1 curriculum.
+For example, we have added learning about the Solar System into our ‘Out of this World’ topic.
 This ensures our curriculum relates to the everyday world and captures children’s interest.

 Special Educational Needs and Science